aoenw/Hundred-Days/README.md

 </p>

 # Hundred Days
 *Hundred Days* is a total conversion mod for Age of Empires III - *The Asian Dynasties*.
-Its aim is to bring classic Age of Empires' gameplay to the napoleonic era.
+Its aim is to offer a new innovative gameplay taking place during the napoleonic wars.

 As such, in *Hundred Days*, players battle from the year 1789 and the turmoil of French revolution to the year 1815 and the battle of Waterloo.